 Preeclampsia is a complication some women experience in pregnancy.
 It often occurs after 20 weeks of pregnancy, but rarely can develop earlier or postpartum.
-The major signs of preeclampsia are high blood pressure and organs not working normally.
-An example of these signs is excess protein in urine (proteinuria).
+The major signs of preeclampsia are high blood pressure and certain organs not working normally.
+A possible sign is excess protein in urine.

-The exact causes of preeclampsia are unknown.
-Experts think it’s caused by problems with the blood vessels that connect to a pregnant woman’s placenta, the organ that passes oxygen from mom to baby, to the uterus.
+The exact cause of preeclampsia is unknown.
+Experts think it’s caused by problems with the blood vessels that connect the placenta, the organ that passes oxygen from mom to baby, to the uterus.

 During the early stages of pregnancy, new blood vessels begin to form between the placenta and uterine wall.
-These new blood vessels may develop abnormally for several different reasons, including:
+These new blood vessels may develop abnormally for several reasons, including:

 - inadequate blood flow to the uterus